tinshade/Hacks/README.md

-# Hacks
+# Hacks and Automations
-Let's have every hack we can make be posted here.
+Let's have every hack and automation we can make be posted here.